Richmond Gaol: Flagellation Yard

 Hangings never took place at Richmond Gaol but flagellations (whippings) did.
-You would be strapped to a wooden pyramid shaped thing and the lashes meted out accordingly.
-In some colonies it seems a kidney belt would be used to minimise harm to the kidneys but from the illustrations of flagellations taking place in the yard, this seemed to be absent.
+Convicts would be strapped to a wood frame, and the lashes meted out accordingly.
+In some colonies, it seems a kidney belt would be used to minimise harm to the kidneys but from the illustrations of flagellations taking place in the yard, this seemed to be absent.

-Even though some people in Hobart Town would be sentenced to 500 lashes, in Richmond the number was a little more sympathetic.
-It would start at 25 with the number occasionally hitting 75 or 100.
-As painful as it sounds, salt would be rubbed into the flesh wounds created by the cat-o-nine tails but this was actually done to minimise infection.
+Even though some people in Hobart Town would be sentenced to 500 lashes, the number was a little more sympathetic in Richmond.
+It would start at 25, with the number occasionally hitting 75 or 100.
+As painful as it sounds, salt would be rubbed into the flesh wounds created by the cat-o-nine tails, but this was actually done to minimise infection.

 The lashings at Richmond Gaol (or any other gaol which undertook whippings - i.e.: Adelaide Gaol, Melbourne Gaol) would have a medical officer standing by to check whether the persons' life would be in danger.
-Should the person be deemed unfit to continue they would be taken down.
+Should the person be deemed unfit to continue, they would be taken down.
 However, once they were fit enough again, they would be strapped back up to have the remainder of their sentence handed out.